Dery047/user_registration_Api/Readme.md

 ## Setup Instructions

-Clone and run this project locally if you want to run my code and test it :)
+Clone and run this project locally if you want to test it :)

 ```bash
 # Clone the repo